What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Before its sale, the company talked of plans to charge a 20 percent commission based on online paid-content revenue.

-As of 2013, Press+ had more than 400 active clients, which include the MediaNews, McClatchy, and Lee newspaper chains, the Chicago Sun-Times and Milwaukee Journal Sentinel, and the Guardian News and Media Group.
+As of 2013, Press+ had about 450 active clients, which include the MediaNews, McClatchy, and Lee newspaper chains, the Chicago Sun-Times and Milwaukee Journal Sentinel, and the Guardian News and Media Group.
 They also include several college newspapers.
+All but 5% of the clients were within the U.S., as of 2013.